amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 * **calibrate_method**: (String) The method used in calibration, default to ``vai_q_onnx.PowerOfTwoMethod.MinMSE``.

-  - For CNNs running on the IPU, power-of-two methods should be used, options are:
+  - For CNNs running on the NPU, power-of-two methods should be used, options are:

     - ``vai_q_onnx.PowerOfTwoMethod.NonOverflow``: This method get the power-of-two quantize parameters for each tensor to make sure min/max values not overflow.
     - ``vai_q_onnx.PowerOfTwoMethod.MinMSE``: This method get the power-of-two quantize parameters for each tensor to minimize the mean-square-loss of quantized values and float values.
 This takes longer time but usually gets better accuracy.

-  - For Transformers running on the IPU, or for CNNs running on the CPU, float scale methods should be used, options are:
+  - For Transformers running on the NPU, or for CNNs running on the CPU, float scale methods should be used, options are:

     -  ``vai_q_onnx.CalibrationMethod.MinMax``: This method obtains the quantization parameters based on the minimum and maximum values of each tensor.
     -  ``vai_q_onnx.CalibrationMethod.Entropy``: This method determines the quantization parameters by considering the entropy algorithm of each tensor's distribution.